Vuelta an España is the youngest cycling Grand Tour. But it doesn’t mean we can’t find some interesting data about its history.

 I used publicly available data from wikipedia.org, procyclingstats.com, and the official Vuelta a España lavuelta.es as data sources.
 Some data is not available (especially the rider’s weights/heights).

-Please, also keep in mind the following:
+Please also keep in mind the following:

-- The Vuelta a España did not take place in the following years 1937-1940, 1943-1944, 1949, 1951-1954
+• The Vuelta a España did not take place in the following years: 1937-1940, 1943-1944, 1949, 1951-1954

-- The actual rider’s racing weight could vary.
+• The actual rider’s racing weight could vary.

-Vuelta a España 2022 Summary
+Vuelta a España 2023 Summary

-The overall winner of the 2022 Vuelta a España is Remco Evenepoel (BE).
-He finished 2:02 ahead of Enric Mas.
-Evenepoel covered the 3283.1 km route averaging 40.78 km/h.
+The overall winner of the 2023 Vuelta a España is Sepp Kuss (USA).
+He finished 0:17 ahead of Jonas Vingegaard.
+Kuss covered the 3133.2 km route, averaging 40.79 km/h.

 Vuelta a España Total Distance

 Vuelta a España is the youngest Grand Tour.
 The first edition took place in 1935.
-The 2nd and the 3rd edition were relatively long (4,407 and 4,406 km).
+The 2nd and the 3rd editions were relatively long (4,407 and 4,406 km).
 These were the only 2 editions exceeding the 4,000 km mark.

 The average Vuelta a España length of all editions is 3,341 km.
 The average length was 3,060 km between 1960 and 1980, 3,543 km between 1980 and 2000, and 3,195 km between 2000 and 2020.
-The total length of 2022 Vuelta a España is 3,281 km.
+The total length of the 2023 Vuelta a España is 3133.2 km.

 Vuelta a España Average Speed

-The average Vuelta a España speed of all editions is 36.90 km/h.
-The average speed was 36.81 km/h between 1959 and 1979, and 39.88 km/h between 1999 and 2019.
-The average speed of 2022 Vuelta a España was 40.78 km/h.
+The average Vuelta a España speed of all editions is 36.95 km/h.
+The average speed was 36.81 km/h between 1959 and 1979 and 39.88 km/h between 1999 and 2019.
+The average speed of the 2022 Vuelta a España was 40.79 km/h.

 It is no surprise that the overall average speed increased.
 This is thanks to technological progress, better training methods, better diet, etc.